Louis B. Boudin

 Louis B. Boudin (December 15, 1874 – May 29, 1952) was a Russian-born American Marxist theoretician, writer, politician, and lawyer.
 He is best remembered as the author of a two volume history of the Supreme Court's influence on American government, first published in 1932.

 Early life

-He was born Louis Boudianoff (Leib Budiansky) in Korsun-Shevchenkivskyi, Cherkassy Oblast, Ukraine, then under the rule of imperial Russia on February 15, 1874.
+He was born Louis Boudianoff in Korsun-Shevchenkivskyi, Kiev Governorate, Russian Empire (now Cherkassy Oblast, Ukraine), on February 15, 1874.
 He was born into a middle-class Jewish family, the son of a shirt manufacturer.

 The family emigrated to America in June 1891 and settled in New York City.
 Louis worked in the garment industry as a shirtmaker and as a private tutor.
 At the same time, Boudin began legal studies, gaining a Master's Degree from New York University and being admitted to the New York State Bar Association in 1898.

 Political career

 At first, Boudin was a member of the Socialist Labor Party of America.
 He was also a member of the governing National Executive Board of the party's trade union affiliate, the Socialist Trade and Labor Alliance from 1898 to 1899.
 Boudin left the Socialist Labor Party during the party fight of 1899, casting his lot with the dissident faction headed by Morris Hillquit and Henry Slobodin.
 This dissident organization eventually became one of the main pillars of the new Socialist Party of America, established in the summer of 1901.

 Boudin was elected a delegate of the Socialist Party of America to the International Socialist Congress in Stuttgart in 1907 and the 1910 Copenhagen Congress of the Second International.

 Boudin was frequently a candidate for public office on the Socialist Party ticket.
 He ran for Judge of the New York Court of Appeals in 1910, 1914 and 1917, and for Chief Judge in 1916.
 He also ran for Justice of the New York Supreme Court (2nd District) in 1910, 1912, and 1919.